intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/01-Getting_Started.md

 }
 ```

-> **IMPORTANT:** All request and response payloads are sent to and received from an adapter as `System.Text.Json.JsonElement` instances.
-Therefore, your models must be serializable and deserializable using `System.Text.Json.JsonSerializer`.
+> **IMPORTANT:** All request and response payloads are sent to and received from an extension feature as `System.Text.Json.JsonElement` instances.
+Therefore, your request and response models **must** be serializable and deserializable using `System.Text.Json.JsonSerializer`.

 Our models allow a caller to specify a correlation ID for a ping message, and receive a pong message that contains a matching correlation ID.
 Note that we have annotated our model properties with attributes from the `System.ComponentModel` and `System.ComponentModel.DataAnnotations` namespaces.
 These annotations are used when we generate JSON schema documents describing our request and response types.